How To Grow Herbs In Containers

 Proper Watering of Herbs in Pots

 The key to correctly watering most any potted plant is thoroughness.
 The reason we desire a well draining growing medium is so the roots get the proper amount of air and oxygen relative to the amount of water they receive.
 Too much water with too little drainage can cause root rot and stunted root systems.
 Too little watering can result in only portions of the rootball receiving adequate hydration, which can also lead to poor growth.

 As such, it is important to completely water the growing medium so that there is significant runoff from the drainage holes at the bottom of your pot... at least 25 percent by volume of what you put in should be allowed to drain from the bottom of your pot.
-Then let the pot go almost bone dry, so that the top two inches of the soil is completely dry, prior to soaking the pot again.
-This assures that all areas of the root ball are completely and regulartly irrigated with water and nutrients, while assuring that the roots receive adequate oxygen for healthy plant growth.
+Then let the pot go almost bone dry, so that the top two or three inches of the soil are completely dry, prior to soaking the pot again.
+This assures that all areas of the root ball are completely and regularly irrigated with water and nutrients, while assuring that the roots receive adequate oxygen for healthy plant growth.